-Pokémon GO Mamoswine is a dual typed Ground and Ice type Pokémon, and is one of many that evolve from a previously introduced Pokémon.
-Mamoswine has a MAX CP of 3289, with an ATK of 247, DEF of 157 and STA of 220, which puts it in the running for the best Ice type in the game, with a higher max CP than that of Regice, Articuno, and Glaceon.
+Pokémon GO Mamoswine is a dual typed Ground and Ice type Pokémon and is one of many that evolve from a previously introduced Pokémon.
+Mamoswine has a MAX CP of 3328, with an ATK of 247, DEF of 146 and STA of 242, which puts it in the running for the best Ice type in the game, with a higher max CP than that of Regice, Articuno, and Glaceon.

-Mamoswine evolves from Piloswine (which evolves from Swinub), but possibly only when it knows the Charged move Ancient Power — if core games are anything to judge by.
-Moves have never been an evolution requirement before in Pokémon Go, but in the main series games, it was essential for Piloswine to know Ancient Power before it could evolve – this could be a new feature we see introduced for Gen IV.
-Failing that we may see an evolution item requirement.
-As a minimum it will likely require 100 Candies, in line with almost all other 3rd stage evolutions.
+Mamoswine evolves from Piloswine (which evolves from Swinub), but only with a Sinnoh Stone.
+Moves have never been an evolution requirement before in Pokémon Go, but in the main series games, it was essential for Piloswine to know Ancient Power before it could evolve.
+In Pokemon GO, Mamoswine got Ancient Power as a Swinub Community Day Guide exclusive move.

 Mamoswine in the Meta

 In this chart, we will look at Mamoswine’s stats compared to some of the other prominent Ice types in the game (ice type attackers are far more useful in the current metagame than ground types which Mamoswine doesn’t even contend with, so we aren’t going to go into the ground side of Mamoswine very much).

 |Ice Type||Max CP||Attack||Defense||Stamina|